SpaceTerran/spaceterran.github.io/_posts/2024-08-08-step-by-step-guide-enabling-intel-vpro-on-your-minisforum-ms-01-bios.md

   alt:
 ---

-# Configure MS-01 BIOS to Enable Intel® AMT/Intel® vPro™
+# Configure Minisforum MS-01 BIOS to Enable Intel® AMT/Intel® vPro™

 Before diving in, I want to mention that I made several adjustments to the power management settings.
 While my objective wasn't to achieve the most optimized or power-efficient setup, these changes ensure that the network adapters are consistently available, both for Wake On LAN and AMT/vPro.
 Your setup requirements may differ.
 Note: I will not cover Wake On LAN in this post.